 The Kunstlinie in Almere invited Studio Samira Boon to create an eye-catching installation in their Entrance Lounge.
 The Kunstlinie is a tranquil cultural oasis in the center of Almere.
 It was designed by the internationally renowned Japanese architectural firm SANAA linking the city and the water – to propel the potential of this town.
-Architectural ensemble seems to float on the water, pulling the water and the land together.
+The architectural ensemble seems to float on the water, pulling the water and the land together.
 On this symbolic intersection the concept of the INTERTIDAL was born:

-Below the sea level and above the water, between inside and outside, stiff and soft – INTERTIDAL brings space and materials to a state of a constant flux.
+Below the sea level and above the water, between inside and outside, stiff and soft – INTERTIDAL brings space and materials to a state of constant flux.

 This artificial coral garden represents a material ecosystem and tells the story of its formation.
 Looking closely you discover viscose fibres living their second life.
-For this installation recycled textiles were transformed into a structural and durable biocomposite material for interiors called BioFold.
+For this installation, recycled textiles were transformed into a structural and durable biocomposite material for interiors called BioFold.